alexpowers2017/Bexar-County-Voting-Records/README.md

 ### Tools Used

-**R**: A majority of this project is currently in R. Within the R programs, most of the heavy lifting is done with R6 classes.
+**R**: A majority of this project is currently in R. Within the R programs, most of the heavy lifting is done with [R6](https://github.com/r-lib/R6) classes.
 Class definitions are located in the [election_report_classes](/code/election_report_classes) folder.

 **BigQuery**: The output of this project is exported to a csv, where it will be loaded into a BigQuery dataset.
 The table creation script and entity relationship diagram for this dataset are located in the [sql_scripts](/code/sql_scripts) folder.
 The primary and foreign key constraints outlined in the diagram are mostly conceptual, as BigQuery datasets aren't made to be as strict as a traditional data warehouse.

 ### Testing
+Unit tests are written using the [testthat](https://github.com/r-lib/testthat/) package.
 Testing scripts are located in the [testthat](tests/testthat) folder.
 Currently, around 77% of functions and methods used in this program are covered by tests.
 While some tests were written after the fact, most of the regular expression and line identifications were written using test-driven development.

 <br>

 ## Walkthrough
 This section provides detailed explanations, with code samples, for critical steps in the project.

-#### Reading data from the report
+### Reading data from the report
 ----------------------------------
 Here's a page from one of the elections reports, with the sections we're especially interested in labelled.
 ![Report Layout](https://github.com/alexpowers2017/Bexar-County-Voting-Records/blob/main/data/election_reports/report_layout.JPG)